-- Objective: To maintain current programs and expand primary residential treatment services for adult females, giving first priority to pregnant women. - Strategy: Services will be provided through community mental health centers and free-standing programs.
+Goal: To maintain current programs and expand primary residential treatment services or adult females, giving first priority to pregnant women.
+Strategy: Services will be provided through community mental health centers and freestanding programs.
 The DMH's Bureau of Alcohol and Drug Abuse will continue to certify and provide funding to support fourteen (14) community-based primary residential treatment programs for adult females.
 Two of the fourteen (14) programs serve pregnant and parenting women.
-Nine (9) free-standing programs are certified by the DMH, making available twenty-three (23) primary residential substance abuse treatment programs located throughout the 15 community mental health regions.
+Six (6) free-standing programs are certified by the DMH, making available twenty (20) primary residential substance abuse treatment programs located throughout the 15 community mental health regions.
 Service contracts made with DMH funded substance abuse treatment programs include an assurance that states pregnant women will be given first priority for substance abuse treatment services and must be signed by the service provider.
-Also, DMH funded substance abuse treatment programs will submit a written report to the BADA on a monthly basis indicating the number of pregnant women served by the program. - Indicator: The number of primary residential treatment programs for adult females certified and/or funded by the DMH's Bureau of Alcohol and Drug Abuse. - Funding: SAPT Block Grant, SSBG, Three Percent Alcohol Tax and State continue to certify and provide funding to support two existing primary residential treatment programs specifically designed for pregnant women and women with dependent children.
-In addition to substance abuse treatment, these specialized primary residential programs will provide the following services: 1) primary medical care; prenatal care and child care; 2) primary pediatric care for their children including immunizations; 3)gender specific substance abuse treatment and other therapeutic interventions for women that may address issues of relationships, sexual and physical abuse, parenting, and child care, while the women are receiving these services; 4) therapeutic interventions for children in custody of women in treatment which may among other things address their developmental needs and their issues of sexual and physical abuse and neglect; 5) sufficient case management and transportation services to ensure that women and their children have access to the services provided by (1) through (4).
+Also, DMH funded substance abuse treatment programs will submit a written report to the BADA on a monthly basis indicating the number of pregnant women served by the program.

+Indicator: The number of primary residential treatment programs for adult females certified and/or funded by the DMH's Bureau of Alcohol and Drug Abuse.